-$A = \frac{5}{2R} - 21$
+$$A = \frac{5}{2R} - 21$$

 Therefore, the allowable storage time represents that time period which the canister can remain stored at TMI while still ensuring that the canister can be shipped without violating the allowable gas concentrations.
 If the canister is stored for a period of time that approaches the allowable storage time, the canister may be purged again and stored further at TMI for the previously determined allowable storage time.
-If the sample taken shows that a higher than acceptable gas concentration (i.e. a lower than acceptable allowable storage time) would occur, the canister is brought back to the dewatering station and the 150 psig relief valve is replaced.
+If the sample taken shows that a higher than acceptable gas concentration (i.e., a lower than acceptable allowable storage time) would occur, the canister is brought back to the dewatering station and the 150 psig relief valve is replaced.
 The canister is then returned to the rack and allowed to sit for the appropriate waiting period.
 After the waiting period, the canister is sampled again and a new appearance rate is calculated based on this and the previous sample.
 If this rate produces an acceptable concentration the canister is considered "ready for shipment."
 If this rate is unacceptable, steps will be taken to resolve the problem on a case by case basis.

 An alternate means of verifying gas control may be used.
-Following the initial dewatering, the canister pressure and temperature is checked.
+Following the initial dewatering, the canister pressure and temperature are checked.
 After the holding period, the pressure and temperature are checked again.
 If the pressure increase falls within the limits of the following table applying the appropriate temperature corrections, the canister is considered "ready for shipment."
 (This method may not be used if gas release from the canister is suspected prior to making the pressure measurement.)

-Measurement Observation Period
+Measurement

 Precision

-2 week

-3 week

-4 week

-1.0°C 0.10 psid 0.21 psid 0.41 psid 0.61 psid
+(error)Observation Period

+2 week4 week1.0°C0.10 psid0.21 psid0.41 psid0.61 psid

-2.3.3 Final Canister Dewatering
+2.3.3 Canister Dewatering